Oral Arts

 Oíche Sheanchais

 Oidhche Sheanchais (Robert Flaherty, 1935) is considered the first Irish language sound film.
 The film captures an the telling of the traditional story “Máirtín Mac an Rí” by seanchaí Seáinín Tom Ó Dioráin.
 The film opened in a small number of cinemas in Dublin and Cork on St. Patrick's Day in 1935.
-A fire was believed to have destroyed all copies in 1943, but a nitrate print was discovered in Harvard University's Library in 2012.
+A fire in 1943 was believed to have destroyed all copies in 1943, but a nitrate print was discovered in Harvard University's Library in 2012.

 Previous